alexwlchan/alexwlchan.net/src/_drafts/no-cause-for-alarm.md

 (This does introduce some inefficiency, which is why we've only applied it to select apps.)

-I deployed this change about a fortnight ago, and despite much more AV and regular pipeline activity, the mysterious SQS errors have completely stopped.
+I deployed this change about a fortnight ago, and despite much more large AV and regular pipeline activity, the mysterious SQS errors have completely stopped.
 Hubris dictates that a new error will appear as soon as I hit publish, but right now I'm happy with this fix.

 ## Three takeaways

-There have been other times I've been confused by SQS-based behaviour, but not enough to investigate -- and in hindsight, they were almost certainly caused by delayed metrics.
-Most of those aren't particularly applicable to a broad audience, but there are a few lessons worth sharing:
+Most of what I've learnt is too specific to our setup to be of general interest, but these are the key lessons worth sharing:

 *   Know that [SQS metrics can be delayed by up to 15 minutes][delayed_metrics].
     I assumed SQS metrics were always accurate to the minute, and that flawed assumption caused a bunch of subtle failures.

 *   Remember that [normalisation of deviance] exists, and makes problems invisible.
     There's been a trickle of mysteriously failing messages for years, but ignoring them became normalised.

+    There have been other times I've been confused by SQS-based behaviour, but not enough to investigate -- and in hindsight, they were almost certainly caused by delayed metrics.
-    If we'd investigated properly, we'd have avoided the torrent of errors.
+    If we'd investigated sooner, we'd have avoided confusion and errors.

 *   Explaining something will help you understand it.
     Writing this blog post means I've spent a lot more time thinking about the issue, and I've spotted a bunch of implications and previous occurrences that I missed when I was only trying to fix the bug in front of me.